ConvLab/ConvLab-2/README.md

 ## Participation in DSTC-9 Multi-Domain Task-Oriented Dialog Challenge II Track
 ### Updates
+09/24/2020 -- Ontology for DST released.
+Values are extracted from all data (include all test data). see `ontology-data.json` in each data dir.
+Add explanation of labeling criteria for Cross-lingual DST task in the task description.

 09/22/2020 -- Test submission open.
 If you want to validate whether your submission is errorless before the final submission, you can submit a test submission in CodaLab.
 Note that CodaLab does not generate reports on the dashboard.
 We will manually validate your submission and email you about the results.
 Please do not hesitate to contact us if you have any questions.

 09/21/2020 -- Test data released for cross-lingual multi-domain dialog state tracking task